|EXETER, Devon (two burial sites):|

-The Old Jews' Burial Ground, Bulls Meadow, Magdalen Street, Exeter: The cemetery dates from 1757, having been held on a lease which has expired without anybody noticing.
+The cemetery dates from 1757, having been held on a lease which has expired without anybody noticing.
 However the oversight was rectified in 1977, when the freehold was acquired by the congregation for 750 pounds.
 The cemetery contains over 110 burials.

 The Exeter Synagogue Archives on JCR-UK provides a History of the Cemetery and Details of Burials (which includes English and Hebrew gravestone inscriptions - many no longer extant - photographs of all extant stones, together with certain additional information).
 There are also photographs showing various Views of the Cemetery.
 See also Jewish Cemeteries in the West of England by Rabbi B. Susser (part of the Susser Archive on JCR-UK).
 David Shulman, Webmaster JCR-UK [July 2014]